- Match: How many times the event must occur in a given time frame to trigger an alert

 - Send to: Send the alert to any email address or choose another pre-integrated method such as Slack, PagerDuty, HipChat, Campfire, iPhone app, or Webhook.

-The first step for creating a alert is to define a tag, you can read up on how to create a Tag here.
+The first step for creating a basic alert is to define a tag, you can read up on how to create a Tag here.
 Once this is created you can begin to configure the Alert settings.

 First set the